AlexisMergan/qsm-chicago/docs.typ

 We can now define the competitive equilibrium.
 Given the model parameters ${alpha, beta, theta}$, the residential population $overline(R)$, and the exogenous location characteristics ${bold(H), bold(A), bold(B), bold(kappa)}$, the equilibrium is a vector of quantities ${bold(L), bold(R)}$ and a vector of prices ${bold(w), bold(q)}$ that satisfy @eqn:mB-pi, @eqn:mB-agg-income, @eqn:mB-land-clearing, @eqn:mB-wages, and @eqn:mB-commuting-clearing.

+Again, we can look to #cite(<alvarez_lucas_2007>, form: "prose") to establish conditions for the existence and uniqueness of the equilibrium.

 === Welfare
 Given free residential mobility, utility is now equalized across space:
 $